evmaragos/hello-world/README.md

 # hello-world
-This is my first GitHub
+This is my first GitHub.

-I am trying to learn Python
+I am trying to learn Python.